 Chaotic Neutral vs Lawful Evil

 There is nothing for these two alignments to agree on!
-A Chaotic Neutral character hates laws, traditions and codes because they can be abused by those in power to restrict freedoms.
-Lawful Evil characters are often those oppressive people that Chaotic Neutral characters hate!
+A Chaotic Neutral character dislikes laws, traditions and codes because they can be manipulated by those in power to restrict freedoms.
+Lawful Evil characters are often the ones that Chaotic Neutral characters don’t get along with!

-A Lawful Evil character follows their code of laws and traditions above anything else, even killing others.
+A Lawful Evil character follows their code of laws and traditions above anything else, even if that means eliminating people.
 A Lawful Evil character might have created their own Evil code or they could follow an Evil leader, or be an Evil leader.
 They might be aware that they are doing Evil, or they might even think they are doing what’s right.
 Either way, they feel no remorse for carrying out Evil because it’s what their code says to do.

 Chaotic Neutral on the other hand, would never follow such an ordered set of codes and traditions because that wouldn’t make them free.
 In fact, they will rebel against anything that restricts their freedom.
 Morally, they are just out for themselves.
 They will generally do Good things because they work out better for them.
-But if they are in a situation where they can steal from a stranger and get away with it, they will.
+But if they are in a situation where they can take things from someone and get away with it, they will.

 For more info on the Lawful Evil alignment, see my article.

 Chaotic Neutral vs Neutral Evil